9 Important Steps to Start a Home-Based Business

 6. Figure Out the Financials and Build Infrastructure

-Your home business will require some finances and infrastructure to get started.
+Your home business will require some capital and infrastructure to get started.
 Make sure your estimates are realistic and your sources of funding are sorted.
-You could invest all by yourself, have a partner, ask for help from friends and family, or go for a loan.
+You could invest all by yourself, have a partner, ask for help from friends and family, or go for a business loan.
 Once this is figured out, invest in the basic things you will need to begin.
 Get a work station.
 Dedicate a part of your house and spruce it up to a home office.
 If your business requires major modifications to space, get that started.
 E.g. child-proof your house if you are to offer daycare facility.

 7. Taking Care of the Name and Legalities